April 18, 2026

 When Do Montréal Terraces Open?

-But there's a day when it tips.
+There's always that day when it tips.
 Café owners drag out tables at 7am.
-Soon enough, every sidewalk on Saint-Laurent has people sitting on it, still wearing jackets, ordering wine at noon.
+Soon enough, every sidewalk on Saint-Laurent has people sitting on it, possibly still wearing jackets, ordering wine at noon.
 The season has started.
+Since that timing varies by establishment and moves every year, we compile reports from owners and patrons and list them here.

 The thing about Montréal terrace season that people from warmer places don't understand: it means something here.
 You've earned it.
 Every February morning when you scraped ice off your windshield at -25, every March when you thought spring was coming and got another foot of snow.
 That's the bill.
 The terrace is how you collect.

 The season runs longer than you'd think.
 Heated covered places push well into October.
-Some technically never close.
-But the real season is June through September.
+The real season is June through September.
 The season of lingering.
 Of staying for another drink because why would you go inside.

 May

-The first wave.
-Most places open sometime this month, with hours that start conservative.
-Lunch before dinner, dinner before late night.
-Bring a layer in the evening.
+The first real wave.
+Most places open sometime this month, hours starting conservative and expanding as the weather holds.
+Worth noting: this year the Formula 1 Grand Prix falls in May, which means the city fills up earlier than usual.
+Plan accordingly.
+Bring a layer in the evening regardless.
 The sun drops and the temperature follows, faster than you expect.

 June